 At the end of the Field Program, students will receive a certificate of participation stating the hours and activities of the course.
 Participants that perform exceedingly well in the course may receive a letter of recommendation from our organization upon request.

 The course is limited to 8 participants per session.
 Reservations are only effective when payment of the registration fee is received.
 If for any reason the course is cancelled, payment is returned according to the field school refund policy.

 Period(s) of Occupation: Roman (Classical Archaeology)

-Fieldwork focuses on the excavation of an urban area.
-Participants will learn and apply the Harris system.
-In the laboratory students will learn to classify artifacts found, including Roman pottery, numismatics and faunal remains.
+Fieldwork focuses on the excavation of funerary structures, specifically inhumation graves.
+In the laboratory students will learn to classify artifacts found, mainly human skeletal remains.

 Project Size: 1-24 participants

 Minimum Length of Stay for Volunteers: 16 days